aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO

+* Add a YARD tag for each of the services to document which gem it is available from.

 * Support mixins/customizations of generated source code.
 This currently affects S3, DynamoDB in aws-sdk-core, and S3, SNS, SQS, EC2, IAM from resources.